mossydidar/Real-Time-Object-Detection-using-Tensorflow.js/README.md

 ctx.strokeRect(x, y, width, height);
 ```

+## Deployment
+The Project is deployed in Codesandbox

 ## Streaming from the Webcam
 To run real-time detection on a webcam stream is almost as easy as changing from an <img> tag, to a <video> tag …with the simple exception of this giant blob of code to start up the webcam: